JDMcE/jdmce.github.io/_posts/2020-07-22-[HTB]-Sauna-Writeup.md

 ![Sauna]({{ site.url }}{{ site.baseurl }}/assets/sauna/sauna.jpg)

 Sauna is an easy Windows machine on Hack The box.
-A user is Kerberoastable with leads to a second user, then a DCSync attack leads to administrator.
+A user is Kerberoastable which leads to a second user, then a DCSync attack leads to administrator.

 Begin with an nmap scan.